-Why you might want — and not want — to get pet insurance
+Why you might want—or not want—to get pet insurance

-Why you might want — and not want — to get pet insurance
+Why you might want—or not want—to get pet insurance

 Haley Young